Affiliate links on Android Authority may earn us a commission. Learn more.

 - If certain apps aren’t sending through notifications, you can toggle on notification support for individual apps on this page, too.

-- Still no luck?
-Check if any power saving or alert restriction modes are activated on your Samsung Galaxy Watch.
+- Check if any power saving or alert restriction modes are activated on your Samsung Galaxy Watch.

-- Galaxy Watch 4 or 5: You can find these toggles in Settings > Advanced features.
+- Wear OS watches: These toggles are available in Settings > Advanced features.
 You can also toggle these features off in the Advanced tab on the Galaxy Wearable app on your smartphone.

 Problem #6: Update issues